Falyrion/Spotify-Pipeline/README.md

 > python file with crontab and loading the data into a SQLite-Database.
 But where is the fun in that?
 I wanted to include
 > as many technologies as possible and deepen my knowledge with them.

-Following picture illustrate the components of the pipeline as well as the flow of data.
+Following picture illustrates the components of the pipeline as well as the flow of data.

 ![](images/pipeline_schema.png "Schema")